Flo-abrmt/New-Project-example-Shop/README.md

 For the Frontend HTML, CSS and Javascript.
 For Backend Javascript again.

-May I switch some things up but in the end a user should be able to make and account, login, add products to the site, select products to buy and "buy them but obviously for no money" and get an confirmation e-mail for the purchase.
+May I switch some things up but in the end a user should be able to make and account, login, add products to the site, select products to buy "but obviously for no money" and get an confirmation e-mail for the purchase.